cesca2/BoardGameECommerce/README.md

 ```

 ## Formatting
-This project uses CSharpier v1.2.6.0, any files committed to the repository are checked in the Format .NET projects GitHub action
+This project uses CSharpier v1.2.6.0, any files committed to the repository are checked in the Format .NET projects GitHub action.

 ## API Reference

 ### Authorisation

 JWT token generation on user login.
+Authenticated users are assigned either 'Customer' or 'Admin' role.

+Authorisation structure:
+* Unauthenticated users can access all product information and create login/registration requests.
-Authorised users can access their information, order history and create a new order.
-Unauthorised users can access all Products endpoints and create login/registration.
+* Authenticated customers can access their own information, order history and create a new order.
+* Authenticated admins have customer priveledges and can additionally access user information (TO DO) and orders associated to all customers.

 ### Get products